 Natural light contains all the colors of the visible light spectrum with equal intensity.
 So does incandescent light.
 Fluorescent lights are different.
 Fluorescent lighting provides light in a limited color spectrum.
 These limitations can have a distinct impact on moods, emotions, hormone regulation, and even sleep cycles.

 To give your students the best you have to offer, you have to feel your best.

 Since fluorescent lighting can influence the way you feel, the lighting in your classroom could be sabotaging overall classroom productivity, your students’ and your own.
 If you work under the harsh glare of fluorescent light, you may recognize some of the following effects.

 The fluorescent lights found in most classrooms are a common trigger for headaches and migraine.
 Researchers commonly believe that people living with migraine pain are sensitive to the color temperature and subliminal flicker of fluorescent lights.
 Those living with migraines are not the only people impacted.
-Fluorescent lights are also known to trigger:
+Poor lighting conditions are also known to trigger:

 - Cluster headaches – recurring, severe pain on one side of the head

 - New Daily Persistent Headaches – recurring headaches in people with no history of migraine